malekim/enlog/README.md

 traceLog := l.TraceLog
 ```

-Examples will use InfoLog, but each of those log types are customizable in the same way.
+Examples use InfoLog, but each of those log types are customizable in the same way.

 ### Prefix